 The Video: Using A Bread Maker – Panasonic SD206

 Some Differences Among Bread Makers

-The Panasonic SD206 instructions specified a particular order in which the ingredients should be placed in the bucket.
+The Panasonic SD206 instructions specify a particular order in which the ingredients are placed in the bucket.
 On discussing this with friends I found their instructions for alternate brands generally specified putting in the ingredients in reverse order.
-In all cases the water was deemed to go in last.
-In particular I noted that the yeast was segregated from the sugar and salt by the flour.
-That allows the mixture to sit at rest, while hours pass until mixing the dough commences, without the yeast being activated by the sugar or killed by the salt.
+In all cases they put water in last and used the flour to segregate the yeast from the salt and sugar.
+This lets the mixture rest for hours without the yeast being activated by the sugar or killed by the salt.
 Then mixing the dough commences.

 My Conclusions After Using A Bread Maker

-I soon got the hang of using this bread maker and used it every other day to make bread for sandwiches for my lunch at work.
+I soon got the hang of using this bread maker.
+Then I used it every other day to make bread for my lunchtime sandwiches at work.
 I put the ingredients in before I went to bed and timed it so that the loaf was ready by the time I got up in the morning.

 Eventually I stopped using it and gave it to my cousin who was keen to try a bread maker.

 Please note there were no technical reasons for me giving it away.
 I just started putting on weight because of the lovely bread it produced.
 That was because there was a lot of butter and sugar in the bread I was making.
 I found I was taking half a loaf of bread to work each day.

 Now I’m retired and weigh less my wife suggests we get a new bread maker..
 Watch this space.